cl3t0/cletron/README.md

 # Cletron

+> WIP: This repository is being rewritten in Go.
+The Python version of the code is stored in the commit history.

 A neural network library made by me, for my own learning, but that can also be used in small projects.

 All usage is exemplified in the image recognition program (mnist.go).